We make The Deuce of Spades and MoonLight tents Tear Strength | TheTentLab

 *20D means twenty

-** Even though the term "thread count" implies that fabrics are made of "threads," the term "yarn" is the more correct term for tent fabrics, being a simpler component that fabrics AND threads are made of (threads are usually made of yarns twisted together).
+** Even though the term "thread count" implies that fabrics are made of "threads," the term "yarn" is the more correct term because yarns are the components that fabrics AND threads are made of.
 Yarns, in turn are made of "filaments."
 So if you really wanted to describe a fabric you would give the specs like this: 250x250 (thread count), 20D (27f).
 This tells us that the fabric has a balanced construction with 250 yarns per inch in both weave directions (usually the count is not the same in both directions) and that the 20D yards are composed of 27 filaments (each having a denier of .926).

 P1130811 1400px